KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws1-command-line/2tabcompletion.md

     {%- endcodetabs %}

    {% hint style='info' %}
-No matter where you are, your OS shortcut to the home directory is always a valid commands.
+No matter where you are, your OS shortcut to the home directory is always a valid command.
     {% endhint %}

 1. Press the up arrow twice and then <i class="fa fa-share fa-rotate-180"></i> to repeat a previous command.
 You're back in the "CodingAndCocktails" directory!